skully-coder/workshop-repo/README.md

-﻿# Workshop-repo
+﻿# Workshop-Repo
 This repo is to demonstrate the functions of Git and GitHub which were explained and discussed in a workshop of Github & Git.

 ## Some of the important points that were discussed in the workshop are listed below-

-<b>1)</b> commits cannot be deleted because each commit’s hashcode is linked with previous hashcode
+1) Commits cannot be deleted because each commit’s hashcode is linked with previous hashcode

 `git rm --cached Main.class`